EmmanuelOwusu/EmmanuelOwusu.github.io/_teaching/2015-spring-teaching-2.md

 Activities
 ======
-1. Teaching and solving questions with students.
+* Teaching and solving questions with students.

-2. Motivating and encouraging students to pursue Mathematics and General Science.
+* Motivating and encouraging students to pursue Mathematics and General Science.

 Courses
 ======
-1. Mathematics
+* Mathematics
-2. General Science
+* General Science
-  a.
-Biology
+    * Biology
-  b.
-Physics
+    * Physics
   c.
 Chemistry
-3. Religous and Moral Education
+* Religous and Moral Education

 Heading
 ======
-I was one of the best Teaching Assistant during this period.
+I was loved by both collegue teachers and students for my great teaching skills and pernonality.